SugarTurboS/rc-redux-model/README.en.md

 }
 ```

-3. Send an asynchronous request
+3. how to send an asynchronous request

 ```js
 // have react-redux installed